CoreELEC/CoreELEC/projects/Rockchip/devices/GameForce/README.md

-# OdroidGoAdvance
+# GameForce CHI

-This is a SoC device for RK3326 Odroid Go Advance
+This is for GameForce CHI device using RK3326 SOC

 **Build**

-* `PROJECT=Rockchip DEVICE=OdroidGoAdvance ARCH=arm make image`
+* `PROJECT=Rockchip DEVICE=GameForce ARCH=aarch64 make image`

-**How to use on an Android device**
-- Flash image to a sd-card
-- Insert sd-card into the device
-- Plug in power and LibreELEC should boot instead of Android
-- Remove sd-card from device to boot into Android